ABOUT ME

 PROJECTS

-Below is a non-exhaustive list of some of the projects I have worked on or am currently working on, including links to publications, codes, visualizations, posters, talks, etc.
+Below is a non-exhaustive list of some projects I worked on or am currently working on, including links to publications, codes, visualizations, posters, talks, etc.

 Causal Inference for Modeling the Effects of Nearby Dust Geometry on Magnetic Fields